AdyGCode/faceoff-2025-s1/README.md

   "ClassSessions have one Cluster, one Staff and one or more Students"

   "Students are enrolled into zero or more ClassSessions"

+## Displays & Views
+- Dashboard View:
+  - Course section
+    - displays all course info
+  - Class Session section
+    - displays the class session info that the student belongs to

+- Other Views:
+  -

 <br>